OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 ===========================  =================================================================================================

-How does OpenMDAO find plugins?
+How Does OpenMDAO Find Plugins?
 -------------------------------

     - TODO: discuss entry points